Neighbourhood Empowerment & Resource Centre

 About Neighbourhood Empowerment & Resource Centre

-It promotes youth economic empowerment, engagement, leadership, networking, capacity building and ultimately leading towards meaningful job for the newcomer youth.
+It promotes youth economic empowerment, engagement, leadership, networking, capacity building, personal mentorship and ultimately leading towards meaningful job for the newcomer youth.

 Products & Services

 Youth In Leadership (YOU-LEAD)

 YOU-LEAD initiative connects young people from a diverse background and provides them opportunity to enhance their leadership values, nurture active community engagement, and involve in civic actions.